mahb97/Howl-Ginsberg-poemsssss/README.md

 And I miss you

-or maybe the semiotic oxford cobblestones in the rain at 3.00 am by the radcliff camera and the way life felt for one breif moment
+or maybe the semiotic oxford cobblestones in the rain at 3.00 am by the radcliffe camera and the way life felt for one breif moment

 You by the hanging t - your obsession -